 Notifications

 This link takes the user to the Cartagena Protocol Notifications page, which is under the “The Protocol” section of the BCH.
-See “The Protocol” > “Notifications”.
+See “The Protocol” → “Notifications”.

 Meetings and Documents

 This link takes the user to the Cartagena Protocol Meetings page, which is under the “The Protocol” section of the BCH.
-See “The Protocol” > “Meetings and Documents”.
+See “The Protocol” → “Meetings and Documents”.